 Start root canal treatment within 7-10 days (while splinted).

-⏱️ CONDITION 2: Dry Time > 60 Min (Ankylosis Expected)
+⏱️ CONDITION 2: Extraoral Dry Time > 60 Min (Ankylosis Expected)

 Start root canal treatment within 7-10 days.

-Is there any mobility in this displaced tooth?
+Is there mobility in this displaced tooth?

 🚨 Result: ALVEOLAR FRACTURE

-Priority Repositioning of the Socket: If a fracture in the alveolar socket wall is detected, the fractured bone fragment should be brought to its original position with an appropriate instrument before replanting the tooth.
+Priority Repositioning of the Socket: If a fracture in the alveolar socket wall is detected, the fractured bone fragment must be brought to its original position with an appropriate instrument before replanting the tooth.
 If resistance is encountered while seating the tooth, it indicates a labial alveolar bone fracture, and the alveolar socket should be repositioned before the tooth.

 1. Diagnosis and Test Warning